lf-edge/ekuiper/docs/en_US/api/restapi/configKey.md

 }
 ```

-Note: When retrieving Config Keys, if the properties contain a password field (case-insensitive, such as Password), the API will not return the actual password value, but instead replace it with "******" to conceal the password information.
+Note: When retrieving Config Keys, if the properties contain a password/token field (case-insensitive, such as Password), the API will not return the actual password/token value, but instead replace it with "******" to conceal the password/token information.

 ## Delete a configKey